 Some RCF examples that have worked for me do include: Having the Forest Service pay me to stay in a mountain vacation cabin as a fire lookout.
 Getting paid several hundred dollars a year (or similar perks) for drinking rootbeer every Wednesday night as a volunteer fireman.
 Forming various clubs and user groups to gain big discounts on all types of new software, hardware, and advance freebie technical info.
 Getting hired as a sysop on a BBS to pick up free access and actually getting paid a royalty as others call the service.
 Receiving free toner for testing to yield negative per-page toner costs on my desktop publishing.
-Or, becoming a developer or an Independent Software.
+Or, becoming a developer or an Independent Software Vendor that gives you free or discounted hardware and software.